1000 E. University Ave., Dept. 3707

 ZOO 4900 – Problems: Behavioral ecology and biodiversity in Ecuador

 The Andes and Amazonian lowlands of South America have the most diverse assemblage of birds in the world.
 Ecuador straddles the equator and has land on both slopes of the Andes.
 Although Wyoming covers approximately 2.5 times the area of Ecuador, Ecuador has four times as many species of birds (> 1,800 species).
-This 15-day course will introduce students to one of the biodiversity hotspots of the world, instill an appreciation for the flora and fauna, especially the birds, and allow them to get hands-on experience in exploring the fascinating repertoire of behaviors exhibited by the animals (mostly birds, but also embracing mammals, amphibians and invertebrates) that live in these diverse habitats.
+This 10-12 day trip will introduce students to one of the biodiversity hotspots of the world, instill an appreciation for the flora and fauna, especially the birds, and allow them to get hands-on experience in exploring the fascinating repertoire of behaviors exhibited by the animals (mostly birds, but also embracing mammals, amphibians and invertebrates) that live in these diverse habitats.
 The main field site, the Milpe Reserve of the Mindo Cloud Forest Foundation (http://www.mindocloudforest.org/milpe-bird-sanctuary/), is at 1,100 meters on the west slope, with excursions to higher elevation cloud forest (2,000 meters) and low-elevation forest (350 meters), at each of which most of the plants and animals will be different.
 Field projects will emphasize inquiry-based learning about why tropical animals behave in the ways they do.
 Days will be long, typically with early rising and extensive hiking.
 Evening lectures and presentations by students, faculty and other researchers will supplement the field experience.
 Prerequisites: junior or senior majors in Biology, Botany, ENR, WFBM, or Zoology.

 Contact: David McDonald (email@example.com)